Aysuarex/alx-system_engineering-devops/0x14-mysql/README.md

 This project involved learning how to configure database servers in a primary-replica model.
-I configured the two servers provided to me by Holberton School in a MySQL primary-replica setup with a dummy database, and wrote a Bash script to automate generation of database backups.
+I configured the two servers provided to me by ALX in a MySQL primary-replica setup with a dummy database, and wrote a Bash script to automate generation of database backups.

 ## Tasks :page_with_curl: